-4.5.1 Purpose and Intent:

-The primary purposes of this bylaw are to:
+A. Purpose and intent: The primary purposes of this section are to:

-A. Further the goals and recommendations of the Sherborn Master Plan and Open Space and Recreation Plan:

-- Preservation of open space, forests, and wildlife habitat. - Protection of clean groundwater resources including aquifers, surface water bodies, streams and wetlands. - Reduction of energy consumption and greenhouse gas emissions, and mitigation of the effects of climate change. - Preservation of agricultural land use.

-B. Establish Open Space Subdivision design as a preferred alternative to conventional subdivisions, in order to consume less open land and preserve environmental resilience while providing for present and future housing needs;

-C. Enable landowners to realize equity from development of a limited percentage of their land while preserving conservation, agricultural, forestry or recreational uses on the majority of the property;

-D. Expedite the permitting of projects that fulfill the objectives and requirements of this bylaw;
+- (1) Further the goals and recommendations of the Sherborn Master Plan and Open Space and Recreation Plan: - (a) Preservation of open space, forests, and wildlife habitat. - (b) Protection of clean groundwater resources, including aquifers, surface water bodies, streams and wetlands. - (c) Reduction of energy consumption and greenhouse gas emissions, and mitigation of the effects of climate change. - (d) Preservation of agricultural land use. - (2) Establish open space subdivision design as a preferred alternative to conventional subdivisions, in order to consume less open land and preserve environmental resilience while providing for present and future housing needs; - (3) Enable landowners to realize equity from development of a limited percentage of their land while preserving conservation, agricultural, forestry or recreational uses on the majority of the property; - (4) Expedite the permitting of projects that fulfill the objectives and requirements of this bylaw;

-E. Facilitate the construction and maintenance of housing, streets, utilities, and public services in a more economical and efficient manner while minimizing the total area of disturbance of the site; and

-F. Promote the incorporation of Low Impact Development and Green Infrastructure features into development designs.
+- (5) Facilitate the construction and maintenance of housing, streets, utilities, and public services in a more economical and efficient manner while minimizing the total area of disturbance of the site; and - (6) Promote the incorporation of low-impact development and green infrastructure features into development designs.

-4.5.2 Definitions:
+B. Definitions: